joeyates/caveatica/README.md

 # Caveatica

-Control a door to a chicken coop.
+Open and shut the door to a chicken coop.

-This is a Nerves application.
+This is a Nerves application that runs on a Raspberry Pi housed inside the chicken coop.

+The Raspberry Pi controls a motor that raises or lowers a "portcullis" style door.

+The application is controlled by a remote "Caveatica server" application.

 # Setup